 Dividends and Distributions to Shareholders - Dividends from net investment income and net capital gains are declared and paid annually for the Fund.
 The character of income and gains to be distributed is determined in accordance with income tax regulations which may differ from GAAP.
 These "book/tax" differences are considered either temporary (i.e., deferred losses, capital loss carry forwards) or permanent in nature.
 To the extent these differences are permanent in nature, such amounts are reclassified within the composition of net assets based on their Federal tax-basis treatment; temporary differences do not require reclassification.
-These reclassifications have no effect on net assets, results from operations or net asset value per share of the Fund.
+These reclassifications have no effect on net assets, results from operations or NAV per share of the Fund.

-Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities in the consolidated financial statements.
+Use of Estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
 Actual results could differ from those estimates.